llnl/smith/src/docs/sphinx/build_guide/build_smith.rst

 Building Smith with CMake
 =========================

-Smith uses a CMake build system as its build system.
+Smith uses CMake as its build system.
 Due to our amount of Third-party Libraries (TPLs) and configuration options, we recommend utilizing a :ref:`host-config <host_config-label>` to encapsulate most of the build information necessary to build Smith.